helm/charts/incubator/gogs/README.md

 ## Configuration

-The following tables lists some of the configurable parameters of the Gogs chart and their default values.
+The following table lists some of the configurable parameters of the Gogs chart and their default values.

 | Parameter                        | Description                                                  | Default                                                    |